 Anne Maria Bourke

-Brian was elected to the Board to represent the Western Duhallow region in June 2014 and is the current Vice Chairman as well as Chair of the Finance Committee.
+Brian was elected to the Board to represent the Western Duhallow region in June 2014.
 He has over 30 years’ experience in industry and worked as an electrical contractor and is a founding member and former director of ECSSA, a body set to regulate the electrical industry.
 Along with his wife Anna he runs two Subway restaurants, and served on the advertising Board for Subway.
 Brian is Chair of the Enterprise Working Group overseeing the Duhallow Skillnet.
 He is also an active member of Rathmore Community Council.